trivio/common_crawl_index/README.md

 A &lt;url&gt; consists of one or more characters terminated by the null byte.

-The location pointer is 28 bytes long and can be interpreted as follows.
-The first 8 bytes represents the segment id, the next 8 bytes represents the ARC file creation date, followed by 4 bytes that represent the ARC file partition and then finally the last 8 bytes represent  the offset within the ARC file where the page can be found.
+The location pointer is 32 bytes long and can be interpreted as follows.
+The first 8 bytes represents the segment id, the next 8 bytes represents the ARC file creation date, followed by 4 bytes that represent the ARC file partition, followed by 8 bytes that represent the offset within the ARC file and then finally the last 4 bytes represent the size of compressed data stored inside the ARC file.

 See the the section on retrieving a page, to put all this information together to access a page.